Doogie White: Other professional activities

 In 2011, White released an album with original material with German band Demon's Eye, titled The Stranger Within.
 White released his first solo album, titled As Yet Untitled in October 2011.
 He also completed an album of new material and reworked old songs with his first band La Paz.
 This album was called Granite and was released in February 2012.
 Tank released a second album with White on vocals, War Nation, in 2012.

 A La Paz album with all new songs titled The Dark and the Light was released in May 2013.
 White has recently recorded an album with Michael Schenker titled Bridge the Gap, to be released in November 2013.
 He recorded an album with Vinny Appice, Marco Mendoza and Iggy Gwadera in 2014.
-In 2015, White released another album with Demon's Eye, titled Under The Neon and collaborated in the second Stardust Reverie Project album titled Proclamation of Shadows singing the tunes "410 Chelsea Street" and "Bring me the Hat of the Wizard from the West" (Doogie appears in the video made for this song).
+In 2015, White released another album with Demon's Eye, titled Under The Neon and collaborated in the second Stardust Reverie Project album titled Proclamation of Shadows singing the tunes "410 Chelsea Street" and "Bring me the Hat of the Wizard from the West" (White appears in the video made for this song).

 White recorded two albums with Michael Schenker under the Temple of Rock moniker.
 Schenker reinvented his band as Michael Schenker Fest in 2017, which included various vocalists who had previously sung for it, including White.
 In 2020, White joined Alcatrazz, replacing original vocalist Graham Bonnet, with whom he had been part of Michael Schenker Fest.
 His most recent project is an album with Persuader guitarist Emil Norberg under the name Long Shadows Dawn.